winashcs/cyber_crime_management_system/README.md

 ## Offline Capability
-This application is designed to operate effectively in rural areas or locations with limited internet connectivity.*The main purpose of developing this application is that in rural areas there might be weak internet connections, but there is still a significant risk of cybercrime.
-Therefore, this application will be particularly useful in such scenarios.* It allows organizations to maintain offline records of cybersecurity incidents, ensuring data can be captured and managed even when an internet connection is not available.
+This application is designed to operate effectively in rural areas or locations with limited internet connectivity.
+It allows organizations to maintain offline records of cybersecurity incidents, ensuring data can be captured and managed even when an internet connection is not available.
 This feature is crucial as it acknowledges the persistent threat of cyberattacks regardless of internet availability.
 Offline capability is achieved through local storage and synchronization mechanisms, ensuring data integrity and accessibility in diverse operational environments.

 ## Technology Stack